Felix Mallard on Skincare, Sunlight, and the Spirituality of Surfing

 How's your 2021 looking so far?
 A step up from 2020, I hope?

 "There's no comparison, really.
 I mean, 2021 has been super, super fortunate.
 I got to do a guest role on Zoey's Extraordinary Playlist.
-My second to last episode came out last night, which was amazing.
+My second-to-last episode came out last night, which was amazing.
 And it feels there's like an overwhelming sense of hope, which is quite lovely.
-You know, it feels like the virus is getting better, like people are actually making steps to actually beat it.
+You know, it feels like the virus is getting better... people are actually making steps to beat it.
 And it feels like, at some point, things might return to normal.
 So I think so far, it's just been filled with hope and trepidation that things might be okay."

 For sure.
 When you're away from Australia, other than your friends and family, what is it you miss most?

 "That's very kind.
 My routine kind of varies depending on whether I'm working or not.
 If I'm working, then I'm pretty lucky in that it's all looked after for me.
-So I'll go to work, the makeup artist will put the makeup on, and then I make a point of as soon as we wrap up, I go in, get a hot towel, wash it off, put a toner and moisturizer on and then go home.
-And when I'm not working, it's just that stripped back.
-If I've got a cleanser at that time, then I'll use that but quite often I'll just you know, wash it in the morning and then put a moisturizer on for the day and then I'm done."
+So I'll go to work, the makeup artist will put the makeup on, and then I make a point, as soon as we wrap up, I go in, get a hot towel, wash it off, put toner and moisturizer on, and then go home.
+And when I'm not working, it's just stripped back.
+If I've got a cleanser at that time, then I'll use that, but quite often, I'll just, you know, wash it in the morning and then put a moisturizer on for the day, and then I'm done."

 I like it, tried and true.
 So I'd love to know, also kind of amidst everything changing and you traveling a lot for work, what's been inspiring you lately?

-I love that, sounds kind of like some vaguely Sonic Youth vibes.
+I love that.
+It sounds kind of like some vaguely Sonic Youth vibes.
 On the back of that, I know you play in a band.
-Are there any records that you feel like really either changed your life in a big, marked way, or influenced your band's sound a lot?
+Are there any records that you feel like really either changed your life in a big, marked way or influenced your band's sound a lot?

 "Absolutely, yeah.
 The first one would be Jimi Hendrix, Live at Woodstock.
-My dad had the DVD and he would play it when I was really young and I would watch it, and it kind of just kicked off my obsession with guitar.
+My dad had the DVD, and he would play it when I was really young, and I would watch it, and it kind of just kicked off my obsession with guitar.
 And it's just a legendary performance.
-He was delayed three days before the performance and people just hung around at the festival, like waiting to see.
+He was delayed three days before the performance, and people just hung around at the festival, waiting to see.
 He was booked on the last day.
-And it was it, you know, it's legendary.
+And it was, you know, it's legendary.
 So that was a huge influence in my playing in terms of feeling and writing and kind of emotive-ness.
 That's not a word!
 (LAUGHS)

-There's this band out of I think Grand Rapids, Michigan called La Dispute.
+There's this band out of, I think, Grand Rapids, Michigan called La Dispute.
 And they are...
 I think you would call it alternative hardcore, but it's this beautiful spoken word poetry over really, really hard, hardcore stuff.
 Jordan, the lead singer, screams a lot.
-But his poetry is just really succinct and really beautiful writing.
-I think it was just such a big inspiration to kind of try and not necessarily emulate that style because I can't, I can't scream, but to try and write from that perspective, and try and really see what it is that you want to connect with and what you really want to tell an audience.
+But his poetry is just really succinct and his writing is beautiful.
+I think it was just such a big inspiration to kind of try—and not necessarily emulate that style because I can't scream—but to try and write from that perspective and really see what it is that you want to connect with and what you really want to tell an audience.
 That relates to acting as well.
 So it's kind of those emotions, visiting that and realizing what I want to tell kind of came from that album.
 The album was called Wildlife.
 And then the third one was Frogstomp by Silverchair, which—have you heard of them?"

 I don't believe I have, no.

 "I'm always interested to see how far they made it into America or whether they did at all.
-Because they were kind of, in the '90s, Australia's answer to Nirvana.
-They released their first album at 15, and it was just pure, pure grunge.
-It was a huge influence on me growing up, being a 15 year old wanting to play grunge and having this like perfect example of a debut album.
+Because they were kind of, in the 90s, Australia's answer to Nirvana.
+They released their first album at 15, and it was just pure grunge.
+It was a huge influence on me growing up, being a 15-year-old wanting to play grunge and having this perfect example of a debut album.
 So I kind of just listened to that on repeat as I was growing up."

-Are you in any kind of wellness practices?
-Are you like a vitamin, meditation person?
+Are you into any kind of wellness practice?
+Are you a vitamin, meditation person?
 Or just a regular workout person?

 Yeah, it's so interesting.
-I feel like after with the pandemic, there were two responses: either people went hard with the health stuff or they were like, "I no longer feel encumbered by the burden to do this, I'm over it."
+I feel like, with the pandemic, there were two responses: either people went hard with the health stuff, or they were like, "I no longer feel encumbered by the burden to do this.
+I'm over it."

-"You know the first few weeks when people were like, 'This is cool, I'm gonna learn how to bake bread!'
+"You know, the first few weeks when people were like, 'This is cool, I'm gonna learn how to bake bread!'
 I have lost any sense of wanting to improve myself during an extremely traumatic time.
 There was a point during the summer in LA when I was like, 'This is too hard.'
-It's too traumatic to to even consider bettering myself or consider doing all of that I would have just burnt out.
-So I think through the last year, I'm astounded and inspired by the people who have, I'm not knocking them.
+It's too traumatic even to consider bettering myself or consider doing all of that.
+I would have just burnt out.
+So I think through the last year, I'm astounded and inspired by the people who have; I'm not knocking them.
 But for myself, it became too hard.
 (LAUGHS)"

 Coming out of such a dark time, what's bringing you like true joy right now.
 What just makes you happy when you're experiencing it?

 "That's a good question.
 Really, really simple things.
-I think that's been one thing that last year is brought into focus a lot is just the daily little activities that you do that bring you joy.
-I take my dog out, and I take her to the park every morning and throw the ball.
-That's a really simple, really easy thing but it just kind of sets the day in motion.
-Little things like getting a coffee in the morning and going for walks.
+I think the one thing that last year has brought into focus a lot is just the daily little activities that you do that bring you joy.
+I take to the park every morning, and I throw the ball.
+That's a really simple, really easy thing, but it just kind of sets the day in motion—little things like getting a coffee in the morning and going for walks.
 I became obsessed with surfing last year because it was kind of the only thing you could do in LA, so I'm obsessed with that.
 Anytime I can go and get away, I will.
-It's harder in Toronto because that the only place you can serve is freezing and it's hard to get the days right.
+It's harder in Toronto because the only place you can surf is freezing, and it's hard to get the days right.
 But in LA, if you're lucky, it's almost every day.
 So that is something that I've really, really been enjoying."

 What's cool is surfing seems like a good combination of like spiritual/nature connection athleticism.

 "Totally.
-I've only been surfing for six or seven months, so I'm certainly not an expert to talk about it but it does feel like that.
+I've only been surfing for six or seven months, so I'm certainly not an expert, but it does feel like that.
 The one thing that you learn pretty early on is that you can't fight the ocean.
-It's just its own thing and it will do whatever it wants to do.
-So part of surfing is recognizing that and going, 'Okay, well how can I how do I fit into all of this?
+It's just its own thing, and it will do whatever it wants to do.
+Part of surfing is recognizing that and going, 'Okay, well how can I how do I fit into all of this?
 And how can I get my timing right?'
-So there is a certain spiritual meditative aspect to it: you get up early, you're out there at like 6 a.m. or 7 in the morning in the water before anyone else.
+So there is a certain spiritual, meditative aspect to it: you get up early, you're out there at like 6 a.m. or 7 in the morning in the water before anyone else.
 That's really special, for sure."

-"I think with any any job and with any project, what I want to try and bring to it is a sense of communicating that it's okay to feel whatever the characters are going through.
+"I think with any job and with any project, what I want to try and bring to it is a sense of communicating that it's okay to feel whatever the characters are going through.
 That's kind of the power of film and what I love about TV is that you have a responsibility to the people who are watching.
-Like show the young men watching Marcus, that it's okay to be vulnerable, it's okay to have insecurities, but it's also not okay to hide behind them and hurt other people as a result.
-So any time that opportunity presents itself in a job, I want to jump on it straightaway.
+Like, show the young men watching Marcus that it's okay to be vulnerable.
+It's okay to have insecurities.
+But, it's also not okay to hide behind them and hurt other people as a result.
+Any time that opportunity presents itself in a job, I want to jump on it straight away.
 And Ginny & Georgia was that because the story was just so clear, and I thought, 'This is great.
-This is an opportunity to really, really do some really fun work and be tell a really meaningful story.'
+This is an opportunity to really do some fun work and tell a meaningful story.'
 And that's all.
 That's always what I'm going to be trying to do.
-And then the success of the show has been so, so heartwarming, and so thrilling, and very overwhelming.
+And then the success of the show has been so heartwarming, and so thrilling, and very overwhelming.
 There's no handbook to knowing how to deal with all of this added attention and all of the people watching it, but it's incredible.
 And it is just a true testament to the writing and the hard work that everyone involved put into the show.
-Because it's resonating, and people are seeing themselves in the show, and that's all we could ever ask for, really."
+Because it's resonating, and people see themselves in the show, and that's all we could ever ask for, really."

 "Before the pandemic, I was the biggest homebody.
 I was the biggest hermit crab.
 And I still kind of am.
 But I think, you know, when I get some time off, it'll be surfing.
-It'll be just getting down to the beach, getting out in nature and really trying to enjoy what is around me because I think that's definitely... last year has opened my eyes to not being stuck inside all the time.
-As much as I love that, and as I love staying home and playing music, I do just want to get out there and enjoy the sun.
+It'll be just getting down to the beach, getting out in nature, and really trying to enjoy what is around me.
+Because I think... last year has opened my eyes to not being stuck inside all the time.
+As much as I love that—and I love staying home and playing music—I do just want to get out there and enjoy the sun.
 I found that I'm a solar-powered human being.
 I didn't realize!
-I went to Vancouver for Zoey's Extraordinary Playlist and two weeks in, I was like, 'I don't know why I'm feeling a bit depressed.'
-And then I called some people up and they're like, 'Yeah, because it's been it's raining all the time!'
+I went to Vancouver for Zoey's Extraordinary Playlist, and two weeks in, I was like, 'I don't know why I'm feeling a bit depressed.'
+And then I called some people up, and they're like, 'Yeah, because it's raining all the time!'
 And then, as soon as I got some sun, I felt like a new human being.
-I'm totally going to try and embrace that maybe like, get an Airbnb somewhere and just try and enjoy nature of it."
+I'm totally going to try and embrace that—maybe get an Airbnb somewhere and just try and enjoy the nature of it."